zakimjz/zakimjz.github.io/pages/courses/datamining/assign4.md

 Use $\eta=1e-6$, but choose the appropriate regularization constant $\alpha$, based on the validation set, as follows:
 For each value of $\alpha$, first learn $\mathbf{w}$ on the *training set*, and then compute the SSE value on the *validation set*.
-The value that give the least validation SSE is the one to choose.
+The value that gives the least validation SSE is the one to choose.

+For the $\alpha$ value try powers of 10 (e.g., 0, 1, 10, 100, 1000, 10000,
+etc), and then narrow down the range.

-Once the best $\alpha$ and corresponding $\mathbf{w}$ have been found, you should evaluate the model on the testing data.
+Once the best $\alpha$ and corresponding $\mathbf{w}$ have been found, print those, and then evaluate the model on the testing data.
 In particular, you should compute the SSE value for the predictions on the test data.
 You should also report the $R^2$ statistic on the test data.

-For the $\alpha$ value try powers of 10 (e.g., 0, 1, 10, 100, 1000, 10000,
-etc), and then narrow down the range.

 ---